Grappling with Once-Saved-Always-Saved Premise

 ● “to the elect lady and her

 In truth, sinners are plainly told that “… if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved” (Romans 10:9).
-The question arising from this verse (often cited during evangelistic efforts) is whether confession and belief are likewise requisites for compliance by those identified in I Peter 1:2 as belonging to the “elect according to the foreknowledge of God the Father”.
+The question arising from this verse (often shared during evangelistic outreach) is whether confession and belief are likewise requisites to be complied by those identified in I Peter 1:2 as the “elect according to the foreknowledge of God the Father”.
 The answer is obvious when this phrase is viewed in the entirety of I Peter 1:2 which reads thus: “elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ.”
-Hence, confession is necessary if the sins of the elect are to be atoned by the blood of the Lamb while belief is the foundational bedrock upon which obedience will develop as a character trait of the elect who are certainly not spared from the sanctification process effectuated by the in-dwelling of the Spirit.
-Furthermore, the elect have been enjoined by Peter to “be even more diligent to make your call and election sure” (II Peter 1:10); if the elect dutifully pursue what have been specified in II Peter 1:5-7 by the apostle whom the Messiah commissioned to care for His flock, they then have his unreserved assurance that “you will neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ” (II Peter 1:8) “for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ” (II Peter 1:11).
+Looking at what Peter added when elaborating, there cannot be any dispute that confession is necessary before the sins of the elect may be atoned by the blood of the Lamb while belief is the foundational bedrock upon which obedience will develop as a character trait of the elect who are certainly not spared from the sanctification process effectuated by the in-dwelling of the Spirit.
+Furthermore, the elect are enjoined by Peter to “be even more diligent to make your call and election sure” (II Peter 1:10); if the elect unswervingly pursue what have been specified in II Peter 1:5-7 by the apostle whom the Messiah commissioned to tend His flock, they then have his unreserved assurance that “you will neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ” (II Peter 1:8) “for so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ” (II Peter 1:11).

 Before the present discussion can be drawn to a conclusion, there still remains the task of reviewing the counter-examples outlined in the introductory paragraph.
-For those fallen leaders who had been performing signs and wonders, did they forfeit their salvation along the way?
+For those fallen leaders capable of performing signs and wonders to attract devotees, did they forfeit their salvation along the way?
 A clue is available from Jesus’ response that “I never knew you; depart from Me, you who practise lawlessness” (Matthew 7:23) when confronted by many claiming “Lord, Lord, have we not prophesied in Your name, cast out demons in Your name and done many wonders in Your name?”
-(Matthew 7:22) As for so-called Christians who either continue to behave like non-believers or eventually reneged on their faith in Him, Jesus’ rebuttal is simply that “not everyone who says to Me ‘Lord, Lord’ shall enter the kingdom of heaven but he who does the will of My father in heaven.”
-(Matthew 7:21) Given God’s foreknowledge together with Jesus’ denial of having known them, these wannabe Christians must not have been among the elect in the first place and so the question of whether they lost their salvation is in point of fact entirely irrelevant.
-Bearing this in mind is helpful when seeking to comprehend the following not-so-familiar situation narrated in the gospel: “… many believed in His name when they saw the signs which He did, but Jesus did not commit Himself to them because He knew all men and had no need that anyone should testify of man for He knew what was in man.”
+(Matthew 7:22) As regards the so-called Christians lacking in absolute faithfulness to unreservedly “believe in Him” (John 3:16) or fervently “come to the knowledge of the truth” (I Timothy 2:4) and therefore behaving no differently from non-believers, Jesus’ rebuttal is simply that “not everyone who says to Me ‘Lord, Lord’ shall enter the kingdom of heaven but he who does the will of My father in heaven.”
+(Matthew 7:21) What happens to those eventually reneging on their faith in Him?
+“It is impossible for those who were once enlightened and have tasted the heavenly gift and have become partakers of the Holy Spirit and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance since they crucify again for themselves the Son of God and put Him to open shame” (Hebrews 6:4-6) as well as “trampled the Son of God underfoot, counted the blood and the covenant by which he was sanctified a common thing and insulted the Spirit of grace” (Hebrews 10:29).
+Given God’s foreknowledge together with Jesus’ denial of having known them, these wannabe Christians must not have been among the elect in the first place and so the question of whether they lost their salvation is in point of fact entirely irrelevant.
+Bearing this in mind is helpful when seeking to comprehend the following not-so-familiar gospel narrative which many are likely to perceive as counter-intuitive: “… many believed in His name when they saw the signs which He did, but Jesus did not commit Himself to them because He knew all men and had no need that anyone should testify of man for He knew what was in man.”
 (John 2:23-24)

-Neither may the present discussion be perceived as a veiled attempt at
+Neither may the present discussion be misconstrued as a veiled attempt at

 re-vitalising such a notion.
 Those

-interested in this particular issue ought to check out another blog article (entitled
+interested in this particular non-issue ought to check out another blog article (entitled

 “Addressing certain Concerns associated with Limited Atonement”) which was